-Prospective employees may view a copy of the campus crime statistics report online through links provided on the Integrity College online homepage at www.ICH.edu.
-Paper copy of the report may also be obtained from the Director of Education/Campus Director at the Main Campus.
+Prospective employees may view a copy of the campus crime statistics report online through links provided on the Integrity College online homepage atwww.ICH.edu.
+Paper copy of the report may also be obtained from the President at the Main Campus.